Rabu, 30 Juni 2010

 I want to see a video of an angler fish eating

-: anglerfish eating
+Search: anglerfish eating

-: On "How the Male Angler Fish Gets Completely Screwed" on Oatmeal (I won't post the whole thing because it's so big):
+Why: On "How the Male Angler Fish Gets Completely Screwed" on Oatmeal (I won't post the whole thing because it's so big):

 Answer: Well I can't find anything, probably because the angler fish lives just about on the bottom of the ocean.
 But this is a kind of neat compilation of bioluminescent sea monsters: